 While they have become less common over the last couple decades, pension plans once represented the bulk of retirement income for many workers in Texas and across the United States.
 Unfortunately, these types of employer-sponsored plans can make for complicated divorce proceedings, as they can be difficult to valuate accurately and even more difficult to split between both parties to a divorce.

 Effective and knowledgeable legal counsel can make all the difference when it comes to dividing pension and retirement benefits in an Austin divorce.
-A qualified high-asset divorce attorney could walk you through how state law defines these kinds of assets, ensure a fair valuation of divisible benefits, and work tirelessly to protect your financial best interests from start to finish of your divorce.
+A qualified property division attorney could walk you through how state law defines these kinds of assets, ensure a fair valuation of divisible benefits, and work tirelessly to protect your financial best interests from start to finish of your divorce.

 When Are Retirement Benefits Divisible in a Divorce?